-18CE604 WATER SUPPLY AND WASTE WATER ENGINEERING
+21CE603 WATER SUPPLY AND WASTE WATER ENGINEERING

-- To impart knowledge on the quality and quantity of water. - To select suitable method of water treatment and to find the capacity of water treatment plant. - To deliver the knowledge on various systems of collection and treatment of municipal wastewater. - To emphasize the need for sewage treatment and to impart training to design the various treatment units
+- To impart knowledge on the quality and quantity of water. - To select suitable method of water treatment and to find the capacity of water treatment plant. - To deliver the knowledge on various systems of collection and treatment of municipal wastewater. - To emphasize the need for sewage treatment and to impart training to design the various treatment units b.
+Identify, formulate, review research literature, and analyse complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences.

-- a.
-Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems. - b.
-Identify, formulate, review research literature, and analyse complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences. - c.
-Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations. - m.
-Gradates will be able to apply technical skills and modern engineering tools with critical thinking and innovations for solving civil engineering problems. - n.
+c.
+Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations.

+m.
+Gradates will be able to apply technical skills and modern engineering tools with critical thinking and innovations for solving civil engineering problems.

+n.
 Gradates will be able to design sustainable and smart infrastructure in the context of environmental, economical, and societal requirements and serve the community as ethical and responsible professionals.
+Course Outcomes (COs)